 In the case of over-demanding staff, there is the possibility of another operator.
 Namely, the other operator uses a transmitter (radio control) and manually controls the camera, completely independent of the movement of the DJI Ronin-M gimbal.
 This transmitter and receiver system operates at a frequency of 2.4GHz, and if you would like to use your transmitter, there is a D-Bus port through which you can install your receiver.
 Thanks to Assistant Software, which is compatible with Windows, iOS, and Android operating systems, you can easily synchronize and balance the Ronin-M gimbal with the mounted camera.

-Because each camera and lens combination has a different weight distribution, the Ronin-M offers an ATS (Auto Tune Stability) option, which automatically aligns each axis until all three are level.
+Because each camera and lens combination has a different weight distribution, the Ronin-M offers an ATS (Auto Tune Stability) option, which automatically aligns each axis until all three are level, allowing for superior axis stabilization.
 DJI Ronin-M still boasts three operating modes:

 - Underslung.
 A standard mode, in which Ronin-M is located directly in front of you at chest level.

 - Upright mode.
 Used for shooting at or above eye level and is perfect for shooting e.g. through the roof of a car or above a mass of people.

 - The Briefcase.
 Used when shooting through a narrow aisle (e.g. when passing through a door or walking a narrow path); the gimbal rotates vertically and you can hold it next to you, at your feet, just as if it were a purse.